 To minimize potential risks, the supervisor will only allow youth who have demonstrated good behavior to be part of the sessions.
 During each sessions, a female officer will be present.
 In terms of materials brought into the facility, writing utensils and paper, they pose little risk as weapons.

 Youth confidentiality will be safeguarded by collecting little personal information other than acknowledging them by their first name.
 During the interviews, only the initials will be required to identify the youth.
 Once the data are collected, they will be transcribed by a R.A.
 Transcriptions and recordings will be stored in Dr. Huynh’s office, in a locked cabinet.
+The confidentiality of court-involved youth is a requirement of law stipulating that no identifiable likenesses or names be shared with the public outside the facility.
+Staff is trained to maintain strict confidentiality and will monitor the researchers as they are accustomed to doing with volunteers assuring there will be no offending photographs or identifiers generated or recorded by the researchers.
+In addition, they will review the product of the research to determine that the youth’s confidentiality is protected.

 Arts Programs for Juvenile Offenders in Detention and Corrections: A Guide to Promising Practices published by the Office of Juvenile Justice and Delinquency Prevention and the National Endowment for the Arts documents the positive effects that arts programs can have on incarcerated youth including reduced incidents rates of misbehavior within the correctional setting and reduced rates of recidivism after release.
 In addition, positive and safe environments for learning provide students with opportunities to be educated and to adopt alternative ways to think and learn.